 Please note, you cannot mix a CBD vape e-liquid with nicotine due to the way nicotine and CBD act as catalysts for one another.

 CBD topicals are applied to the skin in the form of a moisturising cream or balm.
 This method limits how they are absorbed into the body though.

 That means the amount of CBD that actually reaches the circulatory system is very low.
 However, if you’re looking for a localised external release then a CBD topical will still reach the endocannabinoid receptors in the skin.

 One of the most common forms of CBD delivery is through CBD edibles.
 This can be through CBD Gummy Bears, CBD coffee, and even CBD protein bars, alongside more traditional ingestion methods such as CBD Vitamins and lozenges.

 While research has shown that ingesting CBD through your stomach reduces its ability to get into the bloodstream, it does make tracking your dosage through the day much easier and is generally the quickest and most hassle-free way of taking CBD.

 Setting your CBD dosage

 Finding what dosage works for you is really just a process of trial and error.
-Vitality CBD recommend starting on a dosage of 70mg a day for a week to get accustomed to it, then adjust the level up or down by 20mg based on your satisfaction level.
+Vitality CBD recommends starting on a dosage of 70mg a day for a week to get accustomed to it, then adjusting the level up or down by 20mg based on your satisfaction level.